CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 #### 3. 3D Reconstruction

-In this work, we propose and evaluate a hybrid 3D reconstruction technique including steps Otsu threshold-based reflection detection, OPENCV inpainting-based reflection suppression, feature matching and tracking based image stitching and non-lambertion surface reconstruction.
+In this work, we propose and evaluate a hybrid 3D reconstruction technique.
 To exemplify the effectiveness of Unity data, we compare the results of reconstructions both on real and synthetic data.

 #### 4. Disease Classification